Mario5Gray/demos/buoy/README.md

 }
 ```

-Now that we know the 3 groups are available and have aggregated 'UP' status, lets do the first round of endpoint checking:
+We know the 3 groups are available and have aggregated 'UP' status, lets do the first round of endpoint checking:

 ```shell script
 $ http :8080/actuator/health/custom